-NEW YORK — In an Aug.
-15 amicus curiae brief filed on behalf of the U.S. secretary of Labor, the secretary asserts that the Second Circuit U.S. Court of Appeals should find that a New York federal judge erred in granting a motion by PricewaterhouseCoopers LLP (PwC) for summary judgment on the pleadings in an Employee Retirement Income Security Act class action seeking a recalculation of benefits because ERISA allows the equitable relief sought by the plaintiffs (Timothy D. Laurent, et al. v.
+NEW YORK — In an Nov.
+7 brief, PricewaterhouseCoopers LLP (PwC) urges the Second Circuit U.S. Court of Appeals to uphold a New York federal judge’s ruling in PwC’s favor in an Employee Retirement Income Security Act recalculation of benefits class action suit because the federal judge correctly determined that ERISA does not permit the equitable relief sought by the plaintiffs (Timothy D. Laurent, et al. v.
 PricewaterhouseCoopers LLP, et al., No. 18-487, 2nd Cir.).

 SANTA ANA, Calif. — A federal judge in California Nov.
 5 denied a motion to dismiss filed by a union retirement plan accused by a proposed class of plan participants of breaching duties of prudence under the Employee Retirement Income Security Act by charging excessive fees for record keeping and offering retail shares of the plan’s mutual funds instead of less expensive shares of the same funds, finding that the plaintiffs’ record-keeping claims were timely and that the allegations sufficiently stated claims against the plan (Felipe Ybarra, et al. v.
 Board of Trustees of Supplemental Income Trust Fund, et al., No. 17-02091, C.D.
 Calif.).